Taking a closer look at the Bahrain Grand Prix's history, interesting facts, the weather during the race weekend, and travel tips

 For the 2023 season-opening grand prix, the FIA has revised the DRS zones at the Bahrain International Circuit, shortening the longest one on the pit straight.
 The activation point for this zone, previously 170m after the final corner (turn 15), has been moved 80m further, making it 250m after the corner.
 The first two DRS zones, between turns three and four and on the straight between turns 10 and 11, remain unchanged.
 Despite these changes, the overall configuration of the Bahrain circuit remains the same, and the revised DRS zones will also be used for the Formula 2 and Formula 3 support races.

-While the exact dates for the Bahrain Grand Prix 2024 have yet to be officially announced, it's likely to occur in March based on past schedules.
-In Bahrain, March typically brings moderate weather, providing ideal racing conditions.
+In Bahrain, April typically brings moderate weather, providing ideal racing conditions.
 Temperatures during this time of year are usually in the mid-20s to low-30s Celsius (mid-70s to mid-80s Fahrenheit), allowing for manageable conditions for the teams and drivers.
 The desert climate can sometimes cause dust storms which might influence visibility and track grip.

 The current weather in Bahrain: